 Continue to Integrated Ways of Knowing and Learning About Tornadoes.

-Return to Mythic Ways of Knowing and Learning.
+Return to Spiritual Ways of Knowing and Learning.

 Credits are provided for all videoclips and photographs used on the site, which are posted under the fair use clause of copyright law permitting limited use of small amounts of copyrighted material for educational purposes only.